-- Activate the End G-code editor by clicking into the text field. - Position the cursor in the last line before the ; /END-GCODE entry. - Enter the command M104 S0 T2 This will set the heating elements of the build chamber to a temperature of 0 °C. - Enter the command M140 S0 This will deactivate the print bed as the last action of the current G-code.
+- 3. Choose the "Custom G-code" menu. - 4.
+In the End G-Code editor scroll down to the end of the text field and position the cursor in the last line above the ; /END-GCODE entry. - Enter the command M104 S0 T2 This will set the heating elements of the build chamber to a temperature of 0 °C. - Enter the command M140 S0 This will deactivate the print bed as the last action of the current G-code.